emqx/cloud-docs/en_US/deployments/change_tier.md

 3. Select the desired tier option from the dropdown and click the **Confirm** button next to the dropdown.
 After selecting the specifications, click **Confirm** to proceed.

    - For the `>10,000 Sessions` option, you have to submit a ticket.
-You will be redirected to the [Tickets](../feature/tickets.md) page and prompt to fill in the ticket.
+You will be redirected to the [Tickets](../feature/tickets.md) page and prompted to fill in the ticket.

    <img src="./_assets/change_tier.png" alt="change_tier" style="zoom:67%;" />